haskell-jp/blog/README.md

 A sample post is in `posts/2017-03-25-sample-post.markdown`.
 Providing an option `draft: true`, the post is published as draft, which is listed in `/drafts` page.
 This feature is mainly used for the purpose of asking review to someone.
+Usually, it is better choice to ask someone to review as a Pull Request, without `draft: true` option.